Overview of LYNX fees and charges

 LYNX withdrawal fee

-Unlike the majority of the online brokers we have reviewed LYNX does not charge a withdrawal fee.
+Unlike some online brokers we have reviewed LYNX does not charge a withdrawal fee.
 This means that you'll see the same amount of money on your bank account that you transferred from your brokerage account.

 LYNX inactivity fee

 LYNX does apply an inactivity fee and it is Called 'platform fee'; €5 per month..
 This means that you need to be strategic about your trading activity to avoid getting charged after a longer time of no trade.
 The fact that LYNX charges an inactivity fee makes it less ideal for you if you are a buy and hold investor.

 LYNX has low inactivity fee.